cefn/allyourx/ISSUES.markdown

 Between attributes
 ...unhandled character (only space or > allowed) not intercepted and browser inserts character

+Everywhere
+...backspace and delete should only delete when following... or preceding... caret are within the same range (same node and field)

 Within text
-...deleting last character doesn't remove text thingy ...inserting [<] doesn't trigger sibling element creation
+...left arrow at zero character doesn't move to parent ...deleting last character doesn't remove text thingy ...inserting [<] doesn't trigger sibling element creation

 Within names
-...deleting zeroth character of element/attribute doesn't delete element/attribute
+...deleting zeroth character of element/attribute doesn't delete element/attribute ...blank names are considered valid, but should be impossible

 Within element name
+...cannot self-close
-...no mechanism for controlling switch between self-closing or paired tags
+...empty elements aren't automatically self-closed ...no mechanism for controlling switch between self-closing or paired tags

 Within element content
-...cannot open an element by inserting [<] while typing in a text element
+...cannot exit an element by typing[>] in text element or at element root ...text node creation routine is triggered even when text node exists

 Design questions
 ...make whole tree contenteditable and monitor cursor location changes for round-tripping?